 What’s in the Box?

 The package bundle of the Wanhao Duplicator i3 Plus is rather small.

 There is only a spatula, a USB-wire, a metal stick for cleaning the extruder, an GB SD card, hexagons, bolts, rubber feet-spacers, a card for table calibration and Z-axis alignment.

 The Anycubic i3 Mega S packages comes with many accessories

-In addition to everything needed for assembly (bolts, hexagons, keys, a small screwdriver), there is a needle for cleaning the nozzle, side cutters, a wide sharpened spatula, tweezers, an SD card with a card reader, a USB cable, a belt tensioner, rubber gloves.
+In addition to everything needed for assembly (bolts, hexagons, keys, a small screwdriver), there is a needle for cleaning the nozzle, side cutters, a wide sharpened spatula, tweezers, an SD card with a card reader, a USB cable, a belt tensioner, and rubber gloves.

 Both printers arrive almost assembled.
 Moreover, they are assembled to a working condition in almost the same way.
 Just screw the vertical frame to the control box, connect the wires, install the spool holder, and the printers are ready to go.

 Because of this, you can accidentally screw it slightly at an angle.
-During assembly, it is imperative to ensure that the vertical frame is exactly perpendicular to the control unit.
+During assembly, ensure that the vertical frame is exactly perpendicular to the control unit.

-Thus, it will inevitably be fixed evenly, you still need to try to screw it at an angle.
+Thus, it will inevitably be fixed evenly.
+However, you still need to try to screw it at an angle.